mathieukapfer/hello_mppa/README.md

 ```

-## Second sample of code

-The code [opencl-sample2.cpp](opencl-sample2.cpp) show how to
- - build from kernel source as neested string (as sample1)
- - build from kernel source as external file - on line
- - build from kernel source as external file - off line

-### select how to managed kernel code
+## select how to managed kernel code

 Open the source file [opencl-sample2.cpp](opencl-sample2.cpp), and select how to managed kernel code:
  - FromBinary: comment both 'define' line below